-CureME will apply its diagnostic algorithm (a very specific set of rules) to assess people according to well accepted diagnostic criteria: the Institute of Medicine 2015 or the 2003 Canadian Consensus, but not Oxford or NICE, criteria.
+CureME will apply its diagnostic algorithm (a very specific set of rules) to assess people according to well accepted diagnostic criteria: the Institute of Medicine 2015 or the 2003 Canadian Consensus criteria, but not the Oxford or NICE criteria.
 Post-exertional malaise (PEM) will be a mandatory symptom.
 This is because patients, patients’ organisations, and ME/CFS biomedical researchers all regard it as a defining symptom of the disease.
-Using these definitions help to ensure that findings are compatible with those used in biomedical research around the world.
+Using these definitions will help to ensure that findings are compatible with those from biomedical research around the world, which uses these criteria.

 We undertook an online survey and the majority of people supported this.
-These were also agreed at the MRC/NIHR Workshop. with researchers, patients and carers.
+These criteria were also agreed at the MRC/NIHR Workshop with researchers, patients and carers.

 Will you be asking patients to send in documentary evidence of their diagnosis along with the questionnaires?

-How will we use the survey, biological and genetic information that people provide?
+How will you use the survey, biological and genetic information that people provide?

 Our goal is to identify causes of ME/CFS.
-For this we will first isolate and analyse your DNA from the saliva sample.
+For this we will first isolate and analyse patients’ DNA from the saliva sample.
 We will then look at around a million common variants in DNA and see if any of the variants are more or less common in patients than seen in control individuals.
-Survey data such as age, type of onset and symptoms will be used to gain a better understanding of your background and illness and we will link this survey data to your genetic data.
+Survey data such as age, type of onset and symptoms will be used to gain a better understanding of patients’ background and illness and we will link this survey data to their genetic data.

-We may also ask people if they are willing to provide us access to their electronic health record, with personal clinical information kept by their GPs.
-This would help us to get a more detailed understanding of your illness, progression and symptoms, but would be entirely optional and would not affect eligibility for the study.
+We may also ask patients if they are willing to provide us access to their electronic health record, with personal clinical information kept by their GPs.
+This would help us to get a more detailed understanding of patients’ illness, progression and symptoms, but would be entirely optional and will not affect eligibility for the study.

 Will the target number of cases be big enough to generate meaningful findings, and to detect any subgroups?